JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Easy to contribute to the language
 - [ ] Lots of great teaching and learning resources available online
 - [ ] Great documentation
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 6. Which of the following are the TECHNICAL aspects or features you like LEAST about Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Slow compile times - for example, it takes too long to generate the first plot
 - [ ] Confusing or overly verbose error messages
 - [ ] Cannot generate self contained binaries or libraries such as .exe, .dll, .so, etc.